zlsa/nexuswarrior/README.md

 # [\#justnexuswarriorthings](http://zlsa.github.io/nexuswarrior/)

-I'm not even sure what this is a spoof on.

-ALL PRAISE LORD DUARTE
+I'm not entirely sure what this is a spoof on.
+Irregardless, ALL PRAISE LORD DUARTE.

 # Contributing